Initial consultation £45 lasting 55 minutes.

 What is Healthy?

 Health is not an absence of disease.
-Health is achieved when your body’s structure, emotions and mental states are secure.
+Health is achieved when your body’s structure, emotions, and mental states are secure.
 These three states or triad of health, are interdependent upon each other, each state directly impacting on the others.
-Where your constant low back pain begins to make you tired and irritable, we can see that that your structure is having an effect on your emotional state.
+Where your constant low back pain begins to make you tired and irritable, we can see that your structure is having an effect on your emotional state.

 Weight A Burning Issue

 Better is an approach that accepts that your body needs a wide variety of foods to supply it with all of the raw materials that it requires to build, maintain and repair itself.
 Dieticians recommend an ideal diet that delivers 15% fat, 15% protein and 70% carbohydrate.
-Carbohydrates include fast-releasing sources like honey, milk and sweets, and better slow-releasing sources including whole grains, vegetables and fresh fruit.
+Carbohydrates include fast-releasing sources like honey, milk, and sweets, and better slow-releasing sources including whole grains, vegetables, and fresh fruit.
 Where possible we recommend your foods being as least processed as possible.
 Instead try to eat fresh, locally sourced and whole foods.
-Consider the added processes needed to make white flour and sugar; white flour and sugar have been stripped of vitamins and fibre to reveal their intense flavours.
+Consider the added processes needed to make white flour and sugar; white flour and sugar have been stripped of vitamins and fiber to reveal their intense flavors.
 The energy derived from white flour and sugar is absorbed quickly by the body, creates a spike of energy and then a low, where you will crave a further quick boost of energy.

-Recently in the media the issue of healthy fats has come to prominence.
+Recently in the media, the issue of healthy fats has come to prominence.
 Healthy fats include sources like butter and cream previously seen as foods that can make you fat and predispose you to modern illnesses like Myocardial Infarct.

 Some vegetarian groups claim that since humans possess grinding teeth like herbivorous animals and longer intestines than carnivorous animals, this proves the human body is better suited for vegetarianism.
 This argument fails to note several human physiological features which clearly indicate a design for animal product consumption.

 First and foremost is our stomach’s production of hydrochloric acid, something not found in herbivores.
 HCL activates protein-splitting enzymes suitable for digesting meat.
-Further, the human Pancreas manufactures a full range of digestive enzymes to handle a wide variety of foods, both animal and vegetable.
+Further, the human Pancreas manufactures a full range of digestive enzymes to handle a wide variety of foods, both animal, and vegetable.
 Further, Dr. Walter Voegtlin’s in-depth comparison of the human digestive system with that of the dog, a carnivore, and a sheep, a herbivore, clearly shows that we are closer in anatomy to the carnivorous dog than the herbivorous sheep.

-While humans may have longer intestines than animal carnivores, they are not as long as herbivores; nor do we possess multiple stomachs like many herbivores, nor do we chew cud.
+While humans may have longer intestines than animal carnivores, they are not as long as herbivores; nor do we possess multiple stomachs like many herbivores, nor do we chew the cud.
 Our physiology definitely indicates a mixed feeder, or an omnivore, much the same as our relatives, the mountain gorilla and chimpanzee who all have been observed eating small animals and, in some cases, other primates.

-Sensible eating with a weekly day off the diet will maintain a normal metabolism.
+Sensible eating with a weekly day of the diet will maintain a normal metabolism.
 Work towards adjusting your meal planning to eat fresh, locally sourced and unprocessed foods.
 In time, aim for eating 80% alkaline foods.
 Combine healthy eating with exercise that supports your body.